Mary Jane Flats Are Fashion's Favorite It-Girl Shoe Trend

 You probably have your own history with the silhouette, whether from wearing it as part of your primary school uniform or as an aspiring indie sleaze dresser during your high school years.
 Jones resonates particularly with the latter: “I wore flimsy silver Topshop ballet flats non-stop as a teen back in 2007 when Amy Winehouse and Kate Moss were my style icons.
 They were offered absolutely no support whatsoever.
 I loved them.”

-But beyond feel-good familiarity or a throwback nod to the style icons of yesteryear, 2024’s best Mary Jane flats are a smart shoe that offers variety, styling versatility, and, crucially, comfort.
+But beyond feel-good familiarity or a throwback nod to the style icons of yesteryear, 2024’s best Mary Jane flats offer variety and styling versatility.
 “I’m sure nostalgia does play into [the trend] for a lot of people, but, personally, I love having a smart, closed-toe flat shoe that isn’t a loafer or sneaker.
 For me, that’s where their endurance of [Mary Jane flats] lies,” says Jones.
+Plus, they're certainly not limited to a set season; slip on a pair of tights, and they're perfect as a sweet winter shoe in a holiday party outfit.
+Or, in the warm-weather season, wear them sans socks when your feet need a break from flip-flops.

 Shop More Mary Jane Flats